mrYakamoto/cheering-mascot-sinatra-1-synchronous-forms/README.md

 ### Submit your code!

-Only your `index.rb` file should have changed.
-Create a pull request back
+Create a pull request with the completed work from your branch.

 ## Resources